psychemedia/storytelling-notes/and-the-girl-played-on.md

 [Sigh...]

-Bag o'bones turned round, went back to the cottage the way she'd come.
+Rhoswen turned round, went back to the cottage the way she'd come.
 When she got back home, her mother, the witch, asked: "Well?
 Did you find them?

-Bag o' Bones replied: "I found nothing.
+Rhoswen replied: "I found nothing.
 I went into the forest, and followed their footprints; but then they stopped.
-And there was nothing there...."
-Nothing?"
+And there was nothing there....
+"Nothing?"
 "Nothing,... well... a pond, and on the pond, there was a duck; but nothing else...".

 "Arghh, that was them, you *stupid* girl.
 One feather from that duck and I'd have had them both".

-And she sent Bag o'Bones off again, in pursuit, to bring them back.
+And she sent Rhoswen off again, in pursuit, to bring them back.

 Anwen and the young man, back in human form, were running, running through the forest.
 Once again, they sensed they were being chased, they *heard* the sound of pursuit.
 Anwen took out another leaf, the fourth one.
-"We must hide again", she said, "but this time: you be a bush, and I will be a bee."
+"We must hide again", she said, "but this time: I will be a rose bush, and you will be a bee."

 The footprints on the path had disappeared again.
 A bit odd, a rose bush, out of season... and a bee...

+Rhoswen leaned towards the rose bush, recognising something within it, perhaps, becuase in Welsh, Rhosen means "whote rose".

+The bee buzzed angrily, and Rhosewen stepped back.

 "Little bee, little bee, did you see a young woman, and young man, pass by this way?"

-But the bee said nothing, just buzzed, and disappeared into the rose.
+But the bee said nothing, just buzzed some more, and disappeared into the rose.

-"Pfft".
-Bag o' Bones turned round, went back the way she'd came.
+Rhoswen turned round, went back the way she'd came.

 When she got home: "Well, have you brought me what you found?"

-But all Bag o'Bones said was, "I found nothing... a bit odd... the pond had disappeared, but then... nothing..."
-"Nothing?" "nothing... well there was a little rose bush, and a bee, a bit out of season, but.."
+But all Rhoswen said was, "Nothing.
+I found nothing..."
+"Nothing?
+What about the pond, and the duck...."
+"Gone.
+Disappeared.. but there was, a bit firther on, a bush.
+A beautiful rose bush; and a bee..."

 "Argghh," cried the witch.
 "That was them, you *stupid* girl!
 One petal from that rose, and I'd have had them both.
 Go and get them... and bring back whatever you can find..."

-So off went Bag o' Bones, into the forest, as fast as thought.
+So off went Rhoswen again, into the forest, as fast as thought.
 Anwen and the young man, in human form again, running, running, through the forest, finding their way, sensed something behind them, heard something behind them.
 Anwen took out another leaf: "you be a tree, I will be an apple."

-Just in time, Bag o' bones, following the footsteps through the wood, and then - nothing...
+Just in time, Rhoswen, following the footsteps through the wood, and then - nothing...

+Rhoswen looked up at the apple.
+A mishievous smile.
+And a glisten in her eye.

 "Little tree, little tree: did you see a young man, and a young woman, pass by this way?"

+But eevm in stories, apples do not talk...

-Bag of Bones turned round, went back the way she'd came, back to the cottage.
+Rhoswen turned round, went back the way she'd came, back to the cottage.

 "Have you brought me what you found?"

 "I didn't find anything.
 No pond, no bush...
 Nothing."
 "Nothing?"
-"Well, there was a tree, with an apple on it, a bit late, but..."
+"Well, no... except...
+A tree.
+With a single red apple on it..."

 "Arghhh...
 You *stupid* girl.
 If you wanna do something, you gotta do it yourself.
 Get out of the way".
 And off went the witch, even faster than thought.